Open source tools

 The GRASS addons I have created or contributed to are listed below.
 For installation you should preferably use the extension manager (g.extention or via GUI).
 If that doesn’t work, see the download link (and see here for installation instructions).
 For the full list of addons available for GRASS GIS, see here.

-Detection and quantification of novel uni- and multi-variate environments following methods developed by Mesgaran et al. (2014). manual page
+Detection and quantification of novel uni- and multi-variate environments following methods developed by Mesgaran et al. (2014).
+Manual page

-The function computes two metrics to quantify niche similarity or overlap between all pairs of input raster layers: (D) the niche equivalency or similarity for two species following Warren et al. (2009) based on Schoeners D (Schoener, 1968). manual page
+The function computes two metrics to quantify niche similarity or overlap between all pairs of input raster layers: (D) the niche equivalency or similarity for two species following Warren et al. (2009) based on Schoener’s D (Schoener, 1968).
+Manual page

-Create and export image file with legend of a raster map.manual page
+Create and export image file with legend of a raster map.Manual page

-Generates a raster layer with a weighted random selection of the raster cells (selected cells are assigned a value 1, other a value 0) based on a user defined weight raster layer. manual page
+Generates a raster layer with a weighted random selection of the raster cells (selected cells are assigned a value 1, other a value 0) based on a user-defined weight raster layer.
+Manual page

-Reclass/recode a raster layer based on values in a csv table. manual page
+Reclass/recode a raster layer based on values in a CSV table.
+Manual page

-Export raster values at given point locations as text file in SWD format for input in Maxent. manual page
+Export raster values at given point locations as text file in SWD format for input in Maxent.
+Manual page

 Combining the power of GRASS GIS, which excels in handling and analysis of spatial data, and the vast number of functions for (spatial) data visualization and analysis in R (see R Spatial View) and you have a winner at hand.
-Below an example of a R script that garners the strength of both tools.
+Below, an example of a R script that garners the strength of both tools.
 It uses GRASS GIS in the background for the data crunching and R for the graphical output.

-R function to create a response plot to evaluate the relationship between environmental variables and the fitted probability of occurrence of individual or ensemble suitability modelling algorithms. on github
+R function to create a response plot to evaluate the relationship between environmental variables and the fitted probability of occurrence of individual or ensemble suitability modelling algorithms. on GitHub

 ZIM-wiki export templates

-Zim-wiki is a graphical text editor to notes in the form of wiki pages.
+Zim-wiki is a graphical text editor for notes in the form of wiki pages.
 A great feature of Zim-wiki is that you can easily export the notebook (or part of it) as a website.
 You can thereby use export templates to determine how the webpages will look like.
 Below you can find export templates that you can use for your own websites.

 Template to export your Zim notebook as a responsive/adaptive website that can be viewed in desktop and mobile devices alike.
-We use this template ourself for the Vegetationmap4africa website and for our tutorials.Github page
+We use this template ourself for the Vegetationmap4africa website and for our tutorials.GitHub page

 Template to export your Zim notebook as a website with mobile theme.
 Build with jquerymobile to create a website with a focus on mobile devices, but which will also look good on the desktop.
-The template offers some pointers to customize the design to fit the users need.
-Github page
+The template offers some pointers to customize the design to fit the user’s need.
+GitHub page